denis-3/geo-poi-scraper/README.md

 * `GEOCODING_API_KEY`: API key for the geocoding service that is used.
 Get an API key at `geocode.maps.co`
 * `LOGS_OFF` (optional): Set this to `"true"` to turn off saving logs to text files

 Run `npm install` to install the dependencies, then run `node main.js` for the main scraping.
-There is also a file called `dbHelper.js` which contains some useful utility functions (like clearing logs and resetting the DB).
+There is also a file called `dbHelper.js` which contains some useful utility functions (like clearing logs and resetting the DB); these functions are commented at the end of the file.

 ## Code Description